AED

 "Once the heart restarts, we're done"

 ROSC (return of spontaneous circulation) is not the finish line.
-Consider this: the patient is still critically ill.
-Keep the AED on.
-Re-arrest is common.
+The patient is still critically ill.
+Consider this: keep the AED on.
+Monitor.
 Be ready to shock again.
+Practically speaking, re-arrest is common.
 Manage airway, breathing, temperature.
-In real terms, monitor.
 EMS needs a living patient, not just a shocked one.

 AED Maintenance: The Boring Part That Saves Lives